apache/fury-site/docs/object-serialization/csharp/supported-types.md

 ## Notes

 - User-defined types should be registered explicitly.
-- For cross-language usage, follow the [xlang guide](../xlang/index.md).
+- For cross-language usage, follow the [cross-language interoperability guide](../xlang.md).

 ## Related Topics